vikkio88/vue-flag-icon/README.md

 }
 ```

-in the Compoment you should dinamically bind the value
+in the Compoment you should dynamically bind the value
 ```html
 <flag :iso="guy.nationality" />
 ```